-Yes, the Beatles Once Wrote a Song for the Rolling Stones
+When the Beatles Wrote a Song for the Rolling Stones

-At the time, the Rolling Stones had only released one single, a cover of Chuck Berry's "Come On," which had been released in June.
+At the time, the Rolling Stones had released only one single, a cover of Chuck Berry's "Come On."
 Their repertoire consisted exclusively of R&B covers.
-Mick Jagger and Keith Richards would later credit being able to watch Lennon and McCartney that day with giving them a greater understanding of how to write a song.
+Mick Jagger and Keith Richards would later credit watching Lennon and McCartney that day with giving them a greater understanding of how to write a song.

 That certainly came in handy later, when Oldham famously locked them in the kitchen until they composed something.
 The result?
 "As Tears Go By."

 Meanwhile, Lennon and McCartney had become a prolific songwriting team, frequently giving cast-off tracks to friends like Gerry and the Pacemakers ("Do You Want to Know a Secret"), Billy J. Kramer and the Dakotas ("Bad to Me") and Cilla Black ("Step Inside Love").

 In the case of "I Wanna Be Your Man," a few changes needed to be made.
 The Rolling Stones put a tougher R&B beat behind the song and Brian Jones contributed its distinctive slide guitar part.
 They recorded the song a month later, and it was released on Nov.
 1.

 "I Wanna Be Your Man" reached No. 12 on the U.K. charts.
 The Beatles' version came out three weeks later on With the Beatles, with Ringo Starr taking the lead vocal.